melatran/finance-logger-typescript/README.md

 - not used to create new object

 - if there's a variable in the future called person, then it has to have these attributes in order to be created

+- this class must follow this format interface, if format method not present in Invoice class, there would be an error